surfstudio/ThirdPartyAuth/README.md

 - Open your Xcode project and select `File > Add Packages...`
 - Enter repository URL `https://github.com/AdmiralBizon/ThirdPartyAuth`
-- Select branch `add-google-auth` (at the moment last version there)
+- Select branch `add-vk-auth` (at the moment last version there)

 ## Usage

 ### ThirdPartyAuth

-The module has a single public interface - `ThirdPartyAuthService`, included all main operations.
+This module has a single public interface - `ThirdPartyAuthService`, included all main operations.

 #### Configure authorization service